Introduction to graph theory and basic algorithms: Flows on graphs

 \NB The value of the max-flow should be non-negative.

-\begin{lm}[Necessary and sufficient condition of positive max-flow value] The max-flow value is positive iff. there exists a path from the source to the terminal. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Sufficiency.} Let $c_P$ be the minimal capacity value among the path $P$.\\ Let's define a flow: $f(u,v) = .$\\ The flow value $F= c_P > 0$ thus the max-flow value is positive. \item \emph{Necessarity.} Let's assume the contrary: there is no path from the source to the terminal.
+\begin{lm}[Necessary and sufficient condition of positive max-flow value] The max-flow value is positive iff. there exists a path from the source to the terminal. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Sufficiency.} Let $c_P$ be the minimum capacity value among the path $P$.
+Let's define a flow:

+The flow value is $F= c_P > 0$ thus the max-flow value is positive. \item \emph{Necessarity.} Let's assume the contrary: there is no path from the source to the terminal.
 Let's denote by $A$ a set of vertices which are reachable from the source and $B$ will be all the rest.
 Thus $c(A, B) = 0$ and by $s,t$-cut flow lemma~\ref{lm:stcut}: holds contradiction. \end{enumerate} \end{proof}

-\NB In the case of max-flow, flow value is positive is equivalent to flow value is not zero.
+\NB For the max-flow a flow value is positive is equivalent to flow value is not zero.

-\begin{lm}[Of a path in residual network] A flow $f$ is max-flow iff. there is no path from the source to the terminal in the residual network $G_f$. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Necessarity.} Let $f$ be the max-flow.
+\begin{lm}[About a path in residual network] A flow $f$ is max-flow iff. there is no path from the source to the terminal in the residual network $G_f$. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Necessarity.} Let $f$ be the max-flow.
 Assume the contrary: there exists a path $P$ from the source to the terminal in the residual network $G_f$.
-Let $c_{f,P}$ be the minimal capacity value in $G_f$ among the path $P$.
+Let $c_{f,P}$ be the minimum capacity value in $G_f$ among the path $P$.
 Let's define a flow:

 The flow value $F' = c_{f,P}$.
-Since $f(u,v)+f'(u,v)\leq f(u,v)+c_f = c(u,v)$ then $f+f'$ is a flow and $F+F'> F$.
-This holds a contradiction with max-flow. \item \emph{Sufficiency.} Assume the contrary: there exists max-flow $f'\neq f$.
-By the two flows lemma~\ref{lm:2fl} the flow $f'-f$ is a flow in residual network $G_f$ with the flow value $F'- F> 0$ thus the maximal flow on $G_f$ is positive and thus be the lemma~\ref{lm:nsmaxflow} there exists a path in $(G_f)_{f'-f} = G_{f'}$.
+Since $f(u,v)+f'(u,v)\leq f(u,v)+c_f = c(u,v)$ the sum $f+f'$ is a flow and $F+F'> F$.
+This holds a contradiction with max-flow assumption. \item \emph{Sufficiency.} Assume the contrary: there exists max-flow $f'\neq f$.
+By the two flows lemma~\ref{lm:2fl} the flow $f'-f$ is a flow in residual network $G_f$ with the flow value $F'- F> 0$.
+Thus the maximal flow on $G_f$ is positive and by the lemma~\ref{lm:nsmaxflow} there exists a path in $(G_f)_{f'-f} = G_{f'}$.
 This holds the contradiction by necessarity condition. \end{enumerate} \end{proof}